c-w-Inf/Infinity/README.md

 # There is a little bug about the UI.
-The player.png & playerCD.png is too big to suit the collision.
+The campfire_onground.png hasn't been updated yet.
 # Acknowledgements to: @superchang8866 & Tischchen
 # QQ group id: 834502790